-Victoria Wharf Group, operators of both Victoria Wharf and Corporation Wharf, have committed to reducing emissions by:
+Victoria Wharf have committed to reduce emissions by:

-- · Using water mist to dampen down dust and particulates produced during cargo discharge. - · Washdown on access ramp to stop dust and particulates leaving the wharf. - Investing in electric vehicles and plant/machinery, including electric conveyor belt systems used in cargo offloading. - · All diesel machinery fitted with particulate filters. - Company moving to Hybrid and Electric vehicles. - · Hauliers not permitted to sit idle with engines running. - · Carrying out Ecological Monitoring. - · Investing in alternative energy schemes. - Investigating the provision of shore power. - Replacing all end of life existing lighting with an LED alternative, installing Light/Movement sensors as appropriate.
+- Using water mist to dampen down dust and particulates produced during cargo discharge. - · Washdown on access ramp to stop dust and particulates leaving the wharf. - Investing in electric vehicles and plant/machinery, including electric conveyor belt systems used in cargo offloading. - All diesel machinery fitted with particulate filters. - · Company moving to Hybrid and Electric vehicles. - Hauliers not permitted to sit idle with engines running. - · Carrying out Ecological Monitoring. - · Investing in alternative energy schemes. - · Investigating the provision of shore power. - Replacing all end of life existing lighting with an LED alternative, installing Light/Movement sensors as appropriate.